GerrySeidman/Distributed-Systems-Study-Group/meetingNotes/README.md

 ## Meeting - Tuesday Dec 17th, 2019
 *  [Presentation Slides](DSSG-12-17-19.pdf)

+### What was covered:
+* Local VMs finally set up
+* We explored Docker
+* We discussed Cloud Providers

 ## Meeting - Tuesday Dec 10th, 2019

 ### What was covered: